 In addition, to advance the program globally, TDK is promoting expansion in terms of its availability in multiple languages and various methods of transmission.

-Prevention and Control of Exposure to Toxic Substances with Products as the Source
+Prevention and Control of Exposure to Hazardous Substances in Products

 To clarify chemical substances that should be prohibited from our products or identified, TDK has compiled in-house standards based on related industrial standards, such as the International Electrotechnical Commission’s IEC 62474 (Material Declaration for Products of and for the Electrotechnical Industry) and the Global Automotive Stakeholder Group’s Global Automotive Declarable Substance List.